 Start your installation at the outside corner.
 Cut the groove side of the two corner boards at a 45° angle.
 Use a little glue and get this joint tight and straight before nailing it.
 These first boards are the most important to set straight.
-Once you are happy with this joint move along the wall installing the breadboard.
-Continue installing keeping in mind that you’ll need to notch out for electrical boxes and any pipes.
+Once you are happy with this joint, move along the wall installing the beadboard.
+Continue installing, keeping in mind that you’ll need to notch out for electrical boxes and any pipes.

-If you’re using 3/4″ beadboard you can blind nail the boards into the backer boards through the tongue.
-If you’re using 1/4″ you’ll need to face nail the boards because the tongue is to thin to secure the boards properly.
+If you’re using 3/4″ beadboard, you can blind nail the boards into the backer boards through the tongue.
+If you’re using 1/4″, you’ll need to face nail the boards because the tongue is too thin to secure the boards properly.

 Rabbet out the back of the top rail to accept the beadboard.
-If you’re using 3/4″ breadboard you’ll need another piece of backboard installed behind the top rail.
+If you’re using 3/4″ beadboard, you’ll need another piece of backboard installed behind the top rail.
 This rabbet allows the top rail to hold the top of the breadboard securely to the wall and hide the cut ends.
-Nail the top rail into the studs
+Nail the top rail into the studs.

-For this project we cut our cap stock to 1 1/2″ and rounded the edges just a bit so that we could also install a 3/4″ cove molding underneath the cap.
+For this project, we cut our cap stock to 1 1/2″ and rounded the edges just a bit so that we could also install a 3/4″ cove molding underneath the cap.
 Lay the cap flat above the top rail and nail it down into the top rail using 15 ga 2″ nails.
-Don’t forget the notch the cap to accept the door casings.
+Don’t forget to notch the cap to accept the door casings.

 Install the cove molding underneath the cap for a bit more dimension and visual interest.

-After you’re done painting you can put back the sink, toilet tank and switch plates.
-Now it’s time to sit back and enjoy your new beadboard wainscoting!
+After you’re done painting, you can put back the sink, toilet tank and switch plates.
+Now it’s time to sit back and enjoy the traditional look of your new beadboard wainscoting!